1 / 10

 What’s more, there aren’t many additional trim pieces used to add a little variety to the cabin’s range of colours and textures, giving a rather monotone feel.
 In truth, most rivals have a more appealing interior than the Scala, and that’s the case regardless of how far up the Scala’s trim structure you wander.

 The nature of the infotainment system you get depends entirely on the grade of car you choose.
-We’d avoid the entry-level S-trimmed car on this score alone, because it gets a very basic system with a tiny 6.5-inch touchscreen system.
+We’d avoid the entry-level Skoda Scala S on this score alone, because it gets a very basic system with a tiny 6.5-inch touchscreen system.
 It comes with Bluetooth, DAB radio, four speakers and a couple of USB-C ports, but that’s about it.

-The SEL and the Monte Carlo both get a system with a bigger 9.2-inch screen and built-in navigation, along with the Virtual Cockpit digital instrument screen found in high-end Volkswagen Group models.
+The Skoda Scala SE L and the Monte Carlo both get a system with a bigger 9.2-inch screen and built-in navigation, along with the Virtual Cockpit digital instrument screen found in high-end Volkswagen Group models.
 These look great and work well, but there’s very little wrong with the conventional dials found in other Scalas.

 Each touchscreen system uses the same basic user interface, and it’s pretty intuitive and easy to find your way around.
 Being a touchscreen, it’s a little more distracting than some other types of interface because you have to stare at the screen so intently to make sure you hit the right bit, but as touchscreens go, it’s not bad at all.